Anupama Medhi

 A QR Code and a House Half-Built

-Anupama’s stall is a microcosm of the Northeast’s cash–digital dichotomy: infrastructure arriving faster than confidence, access arriving faster than independent use.
-The Alliance’s work in Assam, starting with real value chains and real communities, exists for this exact moment: not to celebrate digitisation as an end in itself, but to make digital payments usable, trusted, and genuinely within reach for people who are already doing the hardest part, earning, saving, and building a life one day at a time.
+That’s the real pivot point.
+India has expanded access at scale, and it shows.
+But active, confident usage, especially independent usage, still trails.
+Anupama’s market stall becomes a microcosm of the Northeast’s cash–digital dichotomy: infrastructure arriving faster than confidence, access arriving faster than control.
+The Alliance’s work in Assam exists for this exact moment, not to celebrate digitisation as an end in itself, but to make digital payments usable, trusted, and genuinely within reach for people who are already doing the hardest part: earning, saving, and building a life one market day at a time.

 Topics: